microsoft/r-server-fraud-detection/_includes/datascientist_hdi.md

 <p>At the end of the main function of the script <strong>development_main.R</strong>, the <strong>copy_dev_to_prod.R</strong> script is invoked in order to copy (overwrite if it already exists) the model, statistics and other data from the Development Stage to a directory of the Production or Web Scoring stage.</p>

-<p>If you do not wish to overwrite the model currently in use in a Production stage, you can either save them to a different directory, or set <code>update_prod_flag</code> to <code>0</code> inside the main function.
+<p>If you do not wish to overwrite the model currently in use in a Production stage, you can either save them to a different directory, or set <code>update_prod_flag</code> to <code>0</code>.
 If you are running the solution at the very first time, make sure to set the flag to 1.</p>

 <h2 id="production">Production Stage</h2>
 <hr />